Pollution Control - Asbestos

 Disposal of Asbestos Waste

-Small amounts of asbestos cement (up to 4 sheets 6ft x 2ft or 4ft x 3ft) can be disposed of free of charge by householders at the civic amenity site in St Albans Road, Stafford.
+Small amounts of asbestos cement (up to 4 sheets 6ft x 2ft or 4ft x 3ft) can be disposed of free of charge by householders at the recycling centre in St Albans Road, Stafford.

 If as a householder, you intend to transport asbestos cement waste in your own vehicle, you do not need to be a registered carrier provided that it is your own waste.